LordA2117/Email-Hunter/README.md

 Run the project in the admin admin account just to be safe.

 NOTE: Make sure that the google chrome executable is in the `Program Files` directory.
 In some computers it might be there in the `Program Files (x86) directory`.
 If this is the case just copy the folder titled `Google` to `Program Files`

+## THE GUI IS MADE FOR USE WITH GOOGLE CHROME ONLY.
+USE THE TERMINAL FOR MORE VERSATILITY